The Tech Guy: Technical details

 The show was produced from Leo Laporte's "TWiT Cottage" at 8 Keller St. but moved to the new TWiT studio known as the TWiT Brick House at 140 Keller St. in late July 2011.
-It streamed to Premiere Networks via ISDN to Premiere at 64 kbps.
+It streamed to Premiere Networks via ISDN to Premiere at 64 kbit/s.
 From there Premiere uplinked it to their satellite network for distribution.
 Leo also streamed the show on the TWiT Live website.

 The July 24, 2011, show was the last program produced at the TWiT Cottage, with Laporte parading through downtown Petaluma after the end of that day's show to the Brick House with his staff and onlookers to inaugurate the new facility, which opened an hour later with that week's This Week in Tech.
 The first The Tech Guy show produced at the TWiT Brick House was on July 30, which also was the first broadcast from Leo's office set, which was built to resemble the former Cottage studio.